dhable/caffeinatedideas.com/_posts/2011-01-09-software-qa-what-the-heck-are-they-verifying.markdown

 Depending on your company, these testers probably looked at the change you made and verified that it fulfilled the functional requirements, that is, given a set of inputs by a user of the software, the software does expected and desirable effects.
-These expected andÂ desirableÂ effects are documented and discussed to death by the requirements team with the input of the customers.
-If this doesn\'t describe the norm for your company, you are one of the lucky individuals working at a more throughÂ forwardÂ company.
+These expected and desirable effects are documented and discussed to death by the requirements team with the input of the customers.
+If this doesn\'t describe the norm for your company, you are one of the lucky individuals working at a more through forward company.

 Now as the developers approach the agile development process where we only design the code up front, we can see that there is a possibility for two very different